 ARCH Recovery College

-The recovery college also offers:
+The recovery college offers:

-- a resource base for service users, carers and staff
+- A resource base for service users, carers and staff

-- an opportunity for people with lived experience of mental health issues to develop skills and explore opportunities
+- An opportunity for people with lived experience of mental health issues to develop skills and explore opportunities

-- a place where service users, carers and staff learn together as students
+- A place where service users, carers and staff learn together as students

-- courses delivered in co-production by experts by experience and experts by profession.
+- Courses delivered in co-production by experts by experience and experts by profession

 For further information